-“We decided to take alternative approach,” Balandin said.
+“We decided to take an alternative approach,” Balandin said.
 “Instead of trying to change graphene, we changed the way the information is processed in the circuits.”

 The UCR team demonstrated that the negative differential resistance experimentally observed in graphene field-effect transistors allows for construction of viable non-Boolean computational architectures with the gap-less graphene.
 The negative differential resistance – observed under certain biasing schemes – is an intrinsic property of graphene resulting from its symmetric band structure.
 The advanced version of the paper with UCR findings can be accessed at http://arxiv.org/abs/1308.2931.

 Modern digital logic, which is used in computers and cell phones, is based on Boolean algebra implemented in semiconductor switch-based circuits.
 It uses zeroes and ones for encoding and processing the information.
 However, the Boolean logic is not the only way to process information.
-The UC Riverside team proposed to use specific current-voltage characteristics of graphene for constructing the non-Boolean logic architecture, which utilizes the principles of the non-linear networks.
+The UC Riverside team proposed to use specific current-voltage characteristics of graphene for constructing the non-Boolean logic architecture, which utilizes the principles of non-linear networks.

 The graphene transistors for this study were built and tested by Liu at Balandin’s Nano-Device Laboratory at UC Riverside.
 The physical processes leading to unusual electrical characteristics were simulated using atomistic models by Ahsan, who was working under Lake.
 Khitun provided expertise on non-Boolean logic architectures.

-The atomistic modeling conducted in Lake’s group shows that the negative differential resistance appears not only in microscopic-size graphene devices but also at the nanometer-scale, which would allow for fabrication of extremely small and low power circuits.
+The atomistic modeling conducted in Lake’s group shows that the negative differential resistance appears not only in microscopic-size graphene devices but also at the nanometer scale, which would allow for fabrication of extremely small and low-power circuits.